Can you feel that?

 Now grab it again.
 Take your hand back and then throw it.
 It drops, but a little forward this time.
 Now, I can almost hear you thinking, “What does it have to do with board exams or even sleep for that matter?”

-Well, the point is, you need to take a step back at times to move forward in life.
+The point is that you need to take a step back at times to move forward in life.

 You can study in the morning vigorously if you slept peacefully last night.
 I have seen many students compromising on sleep.